nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - The application is unable to decode the data text files if they have been edited in the wrong decoding format.
 - The application is unable to detect wrong argument tag, a general incorrect command format will be printed out for wrong argument tag.
 - The application is unable to support unit conversion, hence only ml and g are accepted as ingredient unit and the use of unit must be constant for the same ingredient.
+- The application is unable to save data for `Menu`, `Pantry` and `OrderList` if it is force exited using Ctrl + C command.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Command Summary